greenenergycorp/dnp3/README.markdown

-When the boost version we are using is updated we will update the references in rakefile.rb and config/boost_*.vsprops to use the new version name and include updated installers to compile the new version, if after and update the build suddenly fails with mssing boost include errors errors check that the boost version hasn't been upgraded recently.
+When the boost version we are using is updated we will update the references in rakefile.rb and config/boost_*.vsprops to use the new version name and include updated installers to compile the new version, if after and update the build suddenly fails with missing boost include errors errors check that the boost version hasn't been upgraded recently.